Arthur Morris/BIRDS AS ART

 Too many folks attending BAA IPTs (remember those?) and dozens of photographers whom I see in the field and on BPN, are–out of ignorance–using the wrong gear especially when it comes to tripods and more especially, tripod heads… Please know that I am always glad to answer your gear questions via e-mail.
 Those questions might deal with systems, camera bodies, accessories, and/or lens choices and decisions.

-This image was created on 28 October 2020 at Anahuac NWR, TX.
-I used the Induro GIT 304L/Levered-clamp FlexShooter Pro-mounted Sony FE 600mm f/4 GM OSS lens and the blazingly fast AF King, the Sony Alpha a9 II Mirrorless Digital Camera Body.
-ISO 8000.
-Exposure determined by Zebras with ISO on the rear dial: 1/125 sec. at f/4 in Manual mode.
-AWB at 7:35am on a foggy morning.
+This image was created on the morning of Saturday 30 January 2021 at Black Point Wildlife Drive at Merritt Island NWR.
+Out of my SUV, I used the Induro GIT 404L/Levered-clamp FlexShooter Pro-mounted Sony FE 600mm f/4 GM OSS lens, Sony FE 1.4x teleconverter, and the blazingly fast AF King, the Sony Alpha a9 II Mirrorless Digital Camera Body.
+Multi-metering + 1.7 stops.
+The best exposure was determined by Zebras with ISO on the rear dial.
+Auto ISO set 1000: 1/60 sec. at f/5.6 in (wide open) in Shutter Priority mode.
+The exposure was confirmed as almost perfect by RawDigger.
+AWB at 6:59am.

 The Situation